ErpNetDocs/tech/advanced/calculated-attributes/operators/select.md

 If there's an unsupported filter, then the list returned by **SELECT** may be filtered additionally by **[FILTER]**.

-The disadvantages are that a **SELECT** statement makes a direct request to the database, which may influence productivity and slow down the calculation of the attribute.
-When using **SELECT**, the user has to apply as many **[WHERE]** filters as possible, because this would limit the amount of data which would be extracted from the database into the client.
+A **SELECT** statement makes a direct request to the database, which may influence productivity and slow down the calculation of the attribute.
+When using **SELECT**, you have to apply as many **[WHERE]** filters as possible, because this would limit the amount of data extracted from the database into the client.

 If **SELECT** doesn't provide enough filters, the result may be filtered by **[FILTER]**, which operates on data already loaded in the client.